Robyn Kershaw: Career

-Though Kershaw is now known as one of Australia's most well respected film and television producers, her career in the arts began in theatre production.
+Robyn Kershaw's career in the arts began in theatre production.

-From 1989 to 1994, Kershaw was general manager of Belvoir St Theatre in Sydney where she produced the projects of some of Australia's most well known film artists, including Geoffrey Rush and Toni Collette.
-The relationships she made during this time were invaluable to her future in the film and television industries.
+From 1989 to 1994, Kershaw was general manager of Belvoir St Theatre in Sydney, where she produced the projects of some of Australia's most well-known film artists, including Geoffrey Rush and Toni Collette.
 Four years later, she started her own production companies, Robyn Kershaw Productions and RKPix.

 In 2001, Kershaw became the Head of Drama and Narrative Comedy for the Australian Broadcasting Corporation (ABC) during which time she executive produced over 140 hours of TV including the smash comedy hit, Kath & Kim (series 1, 2 and 3), created by and starring Jane Turner, Gina Riley and Magda Szubanski.
 Kath & Kim, became the highest rated TV comedy in Australia and the highest rated show on ABC from 2002 to 2004.
-Kershaw also executive produced the award winning drama series, MDA, which received the first nomination for an ABC drama from the International Emmys.
+Kershaw also executive produced the award-winning drama series, MDA, which received the first nomination for an ABC drama from the International Emmys.

 In 2004, Kershaw returned to independent production to focus her efforts on RKP and RKPix.